isabella232/ios-video-introduction/readme.md

 }
 ```

-until you look in **CallViewController.m**
-The first thing you will notice is
+Until you look in **CallViewController.m**, the first thing you will notice is:

 ```
 - (id<SINVideoController>)videoController {
   return [[(AppDelegate *)[[UIApplication sharedApplication] delegate] client] videoController];
 }
 ```
-This takes care of all the Video stuff for you, like disabling the idle timer so the screen doesn't go blank, providing you with a view of yourself and the remote stream.
+This takes care of all the Video stuff for you, like disabling the idle timer so the screen doesn't go blank, or providing you with a view of yourself and the remote stream.

+## Two views
 The next difference is that you have two views as IBOutlets where we will show the video.